tensorflow/tflite-micro/tensorflow/lite/micro/examples/hello_world/README.md

 The above script will create a TF model and TFlite model inside the `/tmp/model_created` directory.

 Now the above model is a `float` model.
-Means it can take floating point input and can produce floating point output.
+This means it can take floating point input and can produce floating point output.

 If we want a fully quantized model we can use the `ptq.py` script inside the